By Lin Noueihed and Rania El Gamal

 Over 2,000 mourners in the Shi'ite village of Sitra, pumping their fists and shouting "Down with the regime" joined the third funeral procession in as many days on Sunday.
 Issa Radhi, 47, was one of four protesters killed in last week's crackdown.

-His family said he went missing after a protest in Sitra and police called them on Saturday to say his body had been found.
+He went missing after a protest in Sitra on Wednesday and police called his family on Saturday to say they found his body.
 His brother said he was badly beaten, with birdshot in his legs.

 "We bury him today but we won't bury the right to avenge his death," his brother Khalil Radhi said.